Skip to content

 Jobs & Burst

-Mark a static [ForEachEntity] method with [WrapAsJob] to generate a Burst-compiled parallel job:
+Mark a static [ForEachEntity] method with [WrapAsJob] and Trecs generates a Burst-compiled parallel job for you:

 public partial class ParticleMoveSystem : ISystem